 - I’m a poet.

-- If I could only teach you one thing, it’d be how to talk to strangers (and become friends with them).
+- If I could only teach you one thing, it’d be how to love life.